sandykr01/tic-tac-toe/README.md

-# Getting Started with Create React App
+# Getting Started with Tic-Tac-Toe using Create React App

 This Game is available to play on:  [Tic-Tac-Toe](https://dphc7pu3bwrxy.cloudfront.net/).